gullwings13/rm-trading-game/README.md

 ### MVP

-- Build App as class component
+- Build App as class component - DONE
-- Make use of Rick and Morty API
+- Make use of Rick and Morty API - DONE
-- Present player with a menu
+- Present player with a menu - DONE
-- Allow player to either fly to a new location or trade items/money
+- Allow player to either fly to a new location or trade items/money  - DONE
-- Create game objectives and game over state (goal will be to pay back loan shark with earnings made during game)
+- Create game objectives and game over state (goal will be to pay back loan shark with earnings made during game)  - DONE
-- Use local storage to save player state
+- Use local storage to save player state - NOT DONE
-- Allow user to wipe local storage saved state to play again
+- Allow user to wipe local storage saved state to play again - NOT DONE
-- Create hard coded list of tradeable items
+- Create hard coded list of tradeable items DONE

 ### Post-MVP

-- Convert App to functional component
+- Convert App to functional component - NOT DONE
-- Allow players to visit other characters in each location
+- Allow players to visit other characters in each location - DONE
-- Incorporate tradeable items/creatures from another API as rare finds (eg pokemon)
+- Incorporate tradeable items/creatures from another API as rare finds (eg pokemon) - NOT DONE
-- Incorporate natural language API and convert to text based controls (from button based)
+- Incorporate natural language API and convert to text based controls (from button based) - NOT DONE
-- Graph value of each item over time
+- Graph value of each item over time - NOT DONE
-- Add sounds from RM
+- Add sounds from RM - NOT DONE
-- Add quotes from RM
+- Add quotes from RM - NOT DONE

 ## React Component Hierarchy
+### Initial:
 <a href='https://photos.app.goo.gl/eR6BKLCXi7Zc2QCU9'><img src='https://media.giphy.com/media/WpV4yAkqm6h7Nmu6j2/giphy.gif'/></a>

+### Final:

 ## Components